-Cu Chi Association of Victims of Agent Orange/Dioxin – VAVA Cu Chi, founded and supervised by Ho Chi Minh City People’s Committee since 2009 as a local non-profit organization working to strive for an equal community where disabled people are given a chance to re-integrate their community.
+Cu Chi Association of Victims of Agent Orange/Dioxin – VA VA Cu Chi, founded and supervised by Ho Chi Minh City People’s Committee since 2009 is a local non-profit organization working to strive for an equal community where disabled people are given a chance to re-integrate their community.

-The VAVA Cu Chi is running programs to support 800 victims of agent orange overcoming the hardships of their health conditions, and integrating their community.
+VA VA Cu Chi is running programs to support 800 victims of agent orange overcoming the hardships of their health conditions, and integrating their community.
 These programs create opportunities for children to get full access to education, health care and entertainment.
 It helps parents to get involved accompanying their children, and to generate income for sustainable living.
-Watch the presentation trail done by EXO Viet Nam https://youtu.be/CODoN0_8BIE.

 “Recover Program at Community”